anoma/taiga/book/src/action.md

 ## Spending a note

 To spend a note, the users need to prove that they are allowed to do so, namely:
-- To make sure that the correct `TokVP` is checked, prove the relationship between `token_VK` and the token field in the spent note.
+- To make sure that the correct `AppVP` is checked, prove the relationship between `app_VK` and the application field in the spent note.
   ![img_3.png](img/action_img_3.png)
 - To make sure the correct `SendVP`(read more about `SendVP` [here](./users.md)) is checked, prove the relationship between `send_VK` and the owner field in the spent note.
 - Compute the nullifier of the spent note (using the nullifier key `nk`) so that it cannot be double-spent.
 To make sure that the nullifier is computed correctly, prove the relationship between `nk` and the owner field in the spent note.